-- To be considered, an applicant must meet all eligibility criteria and submit an application comprising all required materials by the application deadline.
+- To be considered for the program, an applicant must meet all eligibility criteria and submit an application comprising all required materials by the application deadline.

-- To assess eligibility, and prior to the merit assessment and evaluation, an initial review of all applications will be conducted to verify applicant eligibility and ensure all the required application materials have been provided.
+- To assess eligibility, and prior to the merit review, an initial review of all applications will be conducted by the AEF Program to verify applicant eligibility and ensure all the required application materials have been provided.

-- Only those applications meeting all requirements will be advanced for merit review and selection.
-The application materials uploaded and received through the electronic submission process will provide the sole basis for the evaluation and selection.
+- Only those applications meeting all requirements will be advanced for merit - based evaluation and selection.
+The application materials uploaded and received through the online application system will provide the sole basis for the evaluation and selection.

 Application Merit Review

-- Applications will be reviewed and scored based upon the applicant’s teaching experience, professional accomplishments, demonstrated leadership qualities, and interests as they relate to participating in the Einstein Fellowship program.
+- Applications will be evaluated in the following areas: applicant’s teaching experience, professional accomplishments, demonstrated leadership qualities, and interests as they relate to participating in the AEF Program.

 Selection and Placement:

-- The number of Fellowships awarded is contingent upon the availability of funds by the host agencies.
+- The number of Fellowships awarded is contingent upon the availability of funds by the sponsoring agencies.

-- Following the merit review, highly reviewed applications are viewed by agency supervisors who will evaluate the applications the areas of: overall quality of the application, classroom expertise; leadership qualities, interest in the fellowship, and letters of recommendation.
-From this process, agency supervisors will select the top candidates as semi-finalists to interview in Washington, DC.
+- Following the merit review, highly reviewed applications are viewed by the Federal agency sponsors.
+They will evaluate the applications for: overall professional experience and demonstrated leadership qualities of the applicant; applicant’s interest in and preparedness for the fellowship; alignment of the applicant’s experience and subject matter expertise with the interests of the host office; and quality of recommendations.
+From this process, agency sponsors will select the top candidates as semi-finalists to interview in Washington, D.C.

-- Semi-finalists are invited to Washington, DC for a 2-3 day period for individual interviews and information sessions with one or more host agencies and/or offices.
+- Semi-finalists are invited to Washington, D.C. for a 2-3 day period for individual interviews and information sessions with one or more sponsoring agencies and/or host offices.
 These interviews all take place at the DOE headquarters building.
-Semi-finalists will have the opportunity to indicate at that time whether they are interested in Federal agency and/or Congressional office placement.

 - DOE employees must comply with regulations governing conduct of employees codified in 10 CFR Part 1010 and Standards of Ethical Conduct for Employees of the Executive Branch at 5 CFR Part 2635.
-Other host agencies must comply with analogous regulations governing federal employees.
+Other sponsoring agencies and host offices must comply with analogous regulations governing federal employees.